fmqa/ffmpeg-hls-server-waveform/README.md

 ## How does it look like?

 Like this.
 Each segment gets an `EXT-X-PEAKDATA` containing a CSV row of data points that may be used for visualisation purposes.
-The unit of measurement of dBFS.
+The unit of measurement is dBFS.

 ```
 #EXTM3U